Goal 7: Affordable and Clean Energy

 A. Access to electricity

-There has been good progress globally in expanding access to electricity, with over 91% of the world population covered in 2021, up from 78% in 2000 and 83% in 2010.
-The UN estimates that approximately 733 million people, mainly living in rural areas in Sub-Saharan Africa, are lacking access to electricity.
+There has been good progress globally in expanding access to electricity, with over 91% of the world population covered in 2020, up from 78% in 2000 and 83% in 2010.
+It is estimated that approximately 733 million people, mainly living in rural areas in Sub-Saharan Africa, still lack access to electricity.

 Yet, to achieve universal coverage by 2030, the pace of progress needs to increase further, as with the current trajectory 670 million people are expected to be without electricity access in 2030.